databendlabs/databend/docs/doc/06-contributing/04-rfcs/20211203-performance-test.md

+---
+title: Test Infra for Performance Test
+description:
-# Design of test infra for performance test
+  Test Infra for performance test RFC
+---

 Currently, we have already supports to run performance tests locally in tests/perfs directory, and here we need to support performance testing in CI